-However, it was a lot to cram into a single day and I didn’t like that for the 3 places I was most looking forward to (Big & Small Lagoon and Snake Island) I didn’t get great pictures due to the lateness of the day when we visited.
+However, it was a lot to cram into a single day.
+And I didn’t like that for the three places I was most looking forward to (Big & Small Lagoon and Snake Island) I didn’t get great pictures due to the lateness of the day when we visited.

 Last night – Resort Style!

 For our last night, we upgrade our accommodations to one of El Nido’s resort properties, the El Nido Cove Resort.
 Located just north of El Nido, near the airport, the resort opened in late 2014.
 Our garden bungalow is spacious and luxurious compared to our basic room at Pura Vida, but we do miss the ocean view.

 Luckily, the resort has a restaurant located right on the water.
 So after cleaning up from our day on the water, we head there for dinner and a sunset.